 – a maintenance mode shall be measured with the batteries installed and fully charged before any measurements are undertaken.

 The power measurement device shall be calibrated with traceability document, i.e. a document which describes the method of calibration which shows that the measuring device is calibrated according to prevailing standards and that the calibration can be traced.

+Other test conditions

+During the measurement of energy performance in the active mode, the Input signals in the range of ± 5 mV, varying at a rate to 125 mV/s, shall be reproduced on the output, this according to IEC 60601-2-27, 201.12.1.101.1 or equivalent.

+The monitor must have reached working temperature before start of test.

 Appendix 15